Knowle Stadium: History

 The track was sold towards the end of the 1927 to a company called the Amalgamated Greyhound Racing Association trading as Knowle Greyhound Stadium (Bristol) Ltd, and they continued racing on the same three nights.
 The management organised the first-ever 1,000-yard marathon held on 19 June 1933.

 Reconstructions of the bends took place in January 1937, and the principal races in the fledgling years were the Knowle Owners Challenge Vase that was held four times a year, the Victory Trophy over 550 yards, also held four times per year, and the Hurdles Championship over 525 yards twice yearly.
+In 1936, the Knowle Sports Club on site was renovated and speedway returned after a five year absence.

 Throughout the war the track experienced good crowds, and after the war the track lighting could be used for the first time in six years.
 The track was described as a good-sized track with a large, 440-yard circumference with long straights (100 yards) and a long run-in.
 With banked bends it was most suitable for wide runners and larger galloping types.
 The hare was an 'Inside Sumner', and 500, 525, 550 and 700 yards were the regular post war distances.